Other Farms of Hethel & Bracon Ash

 Corporation Farm, Hethel

-Corporation Farm on the Wymondham Road had over 200 acres of land, belonging to the Corporation of the City Norwich acquired when holdings of the Great Hospital were given to the City at the Dissolution of the Monasteries.
+Corporation Farm, formerly Hospital Farm, on the Wymondham Road had over 200 acres of land, belonging to the Corporation of the City Norwich acquired when holdings of the Great Hospital were given to the City at the Dissolution of the Monasteries.

 At the time of the tithe apportionment in the 1840s (and the 1841 census) it was farmed by William Stannard.
 In the 1851 census it is 'Stanard's Farm' with William (age 50) as farmer of 210 acres employing 10 men.
 By 1861 he is farming 470 acres with 11 men and 6 boys.
 In the 1869 Post Office Directory (and again in 1877), Fryer Benjamin Stannard is among a list of farmers, though not necessarily at Corporation Farm.
 The farmer listed in the 1871 census is Samuel Cann and his large family, farming 240 acres with 7 men an 3 boys, and also an Auction Valuer.
 Then comes another long-term tenant: George Millard is there in 1881, 1891 and 1901 (224 acres, 3 men, 4 boys) - with a note that both he and one of his daughters are deaf.
 The farm name is not given in 1911, but by then the farmer may have been John Rowe, whose daughter, Pansy, was a teacher at Bracon Ash & Hethel CP school.

-The farm's great claim to fame is that Col Harry Llewellyn's horse Foxhunter, who together won the only gold medal for Britain in the 1952 Olympic Games in Helsinki, was born and bred at Corporation Farm. '....and my goodness, wasn't the whole village proud of the fact that this super-star had originally come from Hethel' writes Michael Coates.
+Jumping ahead to 1939, Knyvett Millard (born 1879) was farming Corporation Farm and his wife Phyllis entered her work as 'poultry & dairy work & domestic duties' in the 1939 Register.
+However, Knyvett Millard propelled both Corporation Farm and Hethel to fame through one horse: Colonel Harry Llewellyn's horse Foxhunter, who together won the only gold medal for Britain in the 1952 Olympic Games in Helsinki, was born and bred at Corporation Farm. '....and my goodness, wasn't the whole village proud of the fact that this super-star had originally come from Hethel', writes Michael Coates.

 Potash Farm, Hethel